Synopsis

 K. C. Smith et al. [1]

 Initializing a quantum computer for a task involves more than simply pushing the power button.
 For many situations, it requires the creation of a specific initial state of entangled quantum bits (qubits)—a taxing computational step.
-Kevin Smith at Yale University and Brookhaven National Laboratory, New York, and his colleagues have now proposed a way to more efficiently perform this task, compared with previous solutions, for initial configurations called matrix product states [1].
+Kevin Smith at Yale University and Brookhaven National Laboratory in New York, Abid Khan at the University of Illinois Urbana-Champaign, and their colleagues have now proposed a way to more efficiently perform this task, compared with previous solutions, for initial configurations called matrix product states [1].
 The resulting performance improvement could help move quantum computers toward uses in many-body problems in fields such as condensed-matter physics and quantum chemistry.

 Matrix product states are relatively simple configurations in which the qubits are weakly entangled.
 But preparing a many-qubit quantum computer in such a state can be challenging.
 The problem is that as the number of qubits grows, the number of sequential quantum operations required to reach the state—a measure known as the circuit depth—increases.
 Since every operation potentially introduces noise into the process, larger systems are beyond the capability of the noisy quantum devices currently available.